 Ah, interactive fiction.
-Easily my second favorite kind (get it?).
-Seriously though, choose-your-own-adventure style stories are, generally speaking, an amazing thing.
-Oh and one of the most popular tools for making them just got a sizeable new release.
-Ain’t a Twine 1.0 update/patch either, as so much has changed, this one’s more like… a sequel.
+Easily my second favourite kind.
+Choose-your-own-adventure stories are just such an amazing thing.
+Oh, and one of the most popular tools for making them just got a sizeable new release.
+It isn’t a Twine 1.0 update/patch either, as so much has changed, this one’s more like… a sequel.

 Now, since I haven’t had time to take it for a spin yet, I’m gonna stick to the facts for the time being.
-First up is the much requested addition of Linux support, along with… wait for it… tablets!
+First up is the much-requested addition of Linux support, along with… wait for it… tablets!
 Heck, seeing how it’s a browser-based application, anything capable of running modern browsers should be useable with it.
-Darn thing even works on my aging Galaxy S Advance (Android) phone, even if it’s obviously less than efficient for the actual writing aspect.
-Oh and as was the case with Twine, its successor is also both free and open source.
+The darn thing even works on my ageing Galaxy S Advance phone, even if it’s obviously less than efficient for the actual writing aspect.
+Oh, and as was the case with Twine, its successor is also both free and open source.

 (Thanks to IndieGames.com for the heads up)